Converting 158cm to Feet and Inches: A thorough look

 Before we jump into the conversion, let's briefly understand the two systems involved: the metric system and the imperial system.
 The metric system, also known as the International System of Units (SI), is based on powers of 10, making conversions relatively straightforward.
 The primary unit of length in the metric system is the meter (m), with centimeters (cm) being one-hundredth of a meter.

 The imperial system, predominantly used in the United States, is less standardized, with its units having complex relationships.
-The primary units of length are inches, feet, yards, and miles.
-One foot equals 12 inches, a yard equals 3 feet, and a mile equals 1760 yards.
+Practically speaking, one foot equals 12 inches, a yard equals 3 feet, and a mile equals 1760 yards.
+On top of that, the primary units of length are inches, feet, yards, and miles.
 The lack of a consistent base-10 system makes conversions in the imperial system more complex than in the metric system.

 Converting 158cm to Feet and Inches: The Calculation